What is a Vacation Rental?

 There are many differences between vacation and residential rentals, starting with their expected term length.
 Often, residential rentals are leased for six months to one year, if not longer.
 They may sport a month-to-month lease agreement, but rarely will a residential rental have a shorter term.

-On the other hand, vacation rentals are typically short-term rentals, meaning they’re leased for a month or less.
-As such, most vacation renters don’t pay for utilities.
+On the other hand, these properties are typically short-term rentals, meaning they’re leased for a month or less.
+As such, most people who rent these properties don’t pay for utilities.

 How to Buy a Vacation Rental